wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Models/ErrorViewModel/README.md

 ErrorViewModel Class
 ====================

-[Missing &lt;summary> documentation for "T:EasyMailDiscussion.Web.Models.ErrorViewModel"]
+A data model for the error page.

 Inheritance Hierarchy